 Stanserhorn is lesser known than Rigi, Pilatus and Titlis, but is no less attractive.
 Taking a trip here also means you can travel between Stans and Kaelti on the funicular railway, which was the longest of its kind when it opened in the late 19th century.

-By contrast, the brand new CabriO cable car is a double decker with an open deck, allowing those who take a ride to soak up those stunning mountain vistas.
-Around 90 people can travel on this at any one time.
+By contrast, the brand new CabriO cable car is a double decker with an open deck, allowing those who take a ride to soak up those stunning mountain vistas from the rooftop balcony.

 A bonus of visiting Stanserhorn is the local rangers who roam the mountain.
 They can point you in the right direction of the local wildlife, the revolving restaurant, an animal enclosure or flower-strewn Swiss meadows.